 The story campaign is set to introduce a new plot into the Star Wars universe, and this time you’ll be expected to be on the darker side of the Force divide as Iden Verso, an Imperial special forces commander.
 She controls a group of elite soldiers called Inferno Squad, which was on the ground on the Forest Moon of Endor when the Death Star was destroyed, resulting in a bid to avenge the death of the emperor.

-However, with talk of revenge, betrayal and redemption from EA DICE, in a story campaign that spans thirty years it’s clearly going to be a complex plot with a number of twists, turns and 180s along the way.
-You’ll also come face-to-face with some of the biggest characters from the series with a fair few battles to come as you start out on the side of the decimated Empire.
+However, with talk of revenge, betrayal and redemption from EA DICE, in a story campaign that spans thirty years it’s clearly going to be a complex plot with a number of twists, turns and starfighter 180s along the way.
+You’ll also come face-to-face with some of the biggest characters from the series with a fair few battles to take on as you start out on the side of the decimated Empire.

 Star Wars Battlefront 2 trailer: